 Here we have used IR sensors to make an object detection circuit and a proximity sensor for path-tracking robots.

-The Project is available at: Object & Proximity Infrared Detector
+The Project is available at Object & Proximity Infrared Detector

-This article was first published on 30 October 2017 and was updated on 3 November 2020.
+This article was first published on 30 October 2017 and was updated on January 2023.